 Flagler College receives Presidents’ Award for Academic Excellence

 Division II student-athletes continue to graduate at a higher rate than the general student body.
-The federal rate for the 2010 entering class of student-athletes held steady at 56 percent, compared with 50 percent for the general student body.Tagged As
+Even when using the less-inclusive federal graduation rate, the 2013 entering class of student-athletes graduated at a rate of 62 percent, compared with 53 percent for the general student body.Tagged As